Bartlesville CDL Ticket Attorney

 DPS must also suspend your CDL if you violate an out-of-service order, or if you are convicted of a “railroad highway grade crossing offense.”
 For a full explanation of when the State may suspend your CDL, click here.

-Free Consultation with a Bartlesville CDL Lawyer
+Contact a Bartlesville CDL Lawyer